zeke-john/codecall/README.md

 ## How Codecall Works (WIP)

-Instead of exposing tools directly to the LLM for it to call, Codecall:
+Instead of exposing every tool directly to the LLM for it to call, Codecall:

-- Converts your tools into TypeScript SDK files
+- Converts your MCP definitions into TypeScript SDK files (types + function signatures)
-- Shows the model a file tree of available functions (just like a codebase)
+- Shows the model a directory tree of available files
+- Allows the model to selectively read SDK files to understand types and APIs
 - Lets the model write code to accomplish the task
-- Executes that code in a sandbox with access to your actual tools as functions
+- Executes that code in a deno sandbox with access to your actual tools as functions
-- Returns only the final results to the model
+- Returns the execution result back to the same model in a 2nd request
+- Lets the model produce the final user-facing response

+Codecall uses two model requests per user turn: one to write code, and one to explain the execution result.

 ### SDK File Tree (What the Model Sees)

+At the start of every request, the model is shown only the file tree, not the contents of each file.

 ```
 /tools